DavidMachineLearning/Finding_Donors/README.md

-# Machine Learning Engineer Nanodegree
+# Project: Finding Donors for CharityML (Machine Learning Engineer Nanodegree)

-# Project: Finding Donors for CharityML
+You can find more informations in my [Post](https://davidforino-aisolutions.com/finding-donors/).

 # Project Overview